vtog/labGuides/source/ocp/acm-notes.rst

    For ACM I start with a three node cluster, each node has 16 cores, 32G memory, and small 600G ODF/Ceph deployment.

 #.
-From the OCP Console select Operators --> OperatorHub.
-In the search box
+From the OCP Console select :menuselection:`Operators --> OperatorHub`.
+In
-   type "acm".
+   the search box type "acm".

    .. image:: ./images/acm-operatorhub.png